 The dual-band (2.4 GHz + 5 GHz) Keenetic routers are outfitted with the so-called Band Steering mechanism.
-The main aim of this mechanism - dynamic distribution of wireless clients among the 2.4 GHz and 5 GHz bands.
+The main aim of this mechanism is the dynamic distribution of wireless clients among the 2.4 GHz and 5 GHz bands.

-To enable Band Steering, you have to give the same names to 2.4 GHz and 5 GHz networks.
-Then the Band Steering will work as follows: most of the wireless clients (which have not been previously trained to operate with the certain band) which located near the Wi-Fi point will randomly connect to one of the bands.
+If you simply name the networks the same, the following will happen.
+Near the access point, most (not specially trained) wireless clients will randomly connect to one of the bands.
 Let's take, for example, a typical modern smartphone with a 1x1 wireless adapter and 802.11ac support.
 It chooses a 2.4 GHz network.
 The maximum connection bandwidth will be 72 Mbit /s.
 It is much less than a 5 GHz network, where you can count on up to 433 Mbit/s if you are in the line of sight from the router.
 Now let's suppose that we were lucky and the smartphone connected to the 5 GHz band.
 But if we gradually walk away from the access point, the 5 GHz signal will weaken very quickly, and eventually, the connection will be broken.
 It will then take time to reconnect to the 2.4 GHz network, which usually might operate much farther away.
 But if you go back closer to the router, the smartphone will not automatically choose 5 GHz again.
 This is because the 2.4 GHz network's signal strength will be more than satisfying for him.

-The mechanism offered by us continuously analyzes the quality of the client's communication with the router.
-It manages their interaction as follows: when the signal is strong, the client connects to the access point in the 5 GHz range, and when the signal is weakened (for example, when the access point is far away or there are some obstacles on the way like walls or doors etc.) it will automatically switchover to the 2.4 GHz network because it is more preferable in the case of obstacles presence on the air.
+The mechanism we offer continuously analyzes the quality of the client's communication with the router.
+It manages their interaction as follows: when the signal is strong, the client connects to the access point in the 5 GHz range, and when the signal is weakened (for example, when the access point is far away or there are some obstacles on the way like walls or doors etc.) it will automatically switch over to the 2.4 GHz network because it is preferable in the case of obstacles presence on the air.
 As soon as the client moves back to a steady 5 GHz area, he will switch over to 5 GHz again.
 And so on.

 Since the Band Steering technology is not yet standardized, below, we consider some features of this mechanism implementation in Keenetic devices.

 NOTE: Important!
 Band Steering works in automatic mode and can only work with dual-band Wi-Fi adapters that support the 2.4 GHz and 5GHz bands.
 Band Steering does not affect single-mode Wi-Fi adapters.
 To make Band Steering work, 2.4 GHz and 5 GHz access points should have the same network name (SSID), network key and work schedule.
 By default, Keenetic 2.4 GHz and 5 GHz routers use the same network name (SSID) and key.

 When you connect to Keenetic's wireless network, the access point must separate clients that support only the 2.4 GHz band from the dual-band stations.
 This will take approximately 5 seconds.
 If the client has not sent a single Probe Request for the 5 GHz access point during this time, it will only be considered the 2.4 GHz band client.
 If the client, after some time, 'wakes up' and sends a Probe Request packet for the 5 GHz access point, it will be considered a dual-band.